-Preference is given to applicants who would otherwise find it difficult to access the Library’s collections (for example, due to distance from Canberra).
+Preference is given to applicants who would find it difficult to access the Library’s collections (for example, due to distance from Canberra).

-*Note: age limit is a condition requested by the donors
+*Age limit is a condition requested by the donors

-How are applications judged?
+How are applications assessed?

 - the value and quality of the proposed research at the Library